Mofolasayo/MediTag/README.md

 # Meditag

-MediTap is a Flutter-based mobile application that leverages NFC technology to provide quick access to contact information for doctors within a hospital.
+MediTag is a Flutter-based mobile application that leverages NFC technology to provide quick access to contact information for doctors within a hospital.
 The app aims to enhance hospital efficiency and improve patient experience by streamlining access to doctors' information.

 ## Features